kevindigo/quests-of-zeus/ai.md

 ## Context

 - This is a PWA app using deno 2.5
-- It implements the boardgame Oracle of Delphi
+- It implements boardgame based on Oracle of Delphi
 - It will be clientside only; no server code
 - UI code can be javascript; all logic should be typescript